substratusai/kubeai/docs/README.md

 | Google Cloud Distributed Edge | KubeAI is included as a reference architecture for inferencing at the edge. | [LinkedIn](https://www.linkedin.com/posts/mikeensor_gcp-solutions-public-retail-edge-available-cluster-traits-activity-7237515920259104769-vBs9?utm_source=share&utm_medium=member_desktop), [GitLab](https://gitlab.com/gcp-solutions-public/retail-edge/available-cluster-traits/kubeai-cluster-trait) |

 If you are using KubeAI and would like to be listed as an adopter, please make a PR.

-## Documentation

-Checkout our documenation on [kubeai.org](https://www.kubeai.org) to find info on:

-* Installing KubeAI in the cloud
-* How to guides (e.g. how to manage models and resource profiles).
-* Concepts (how the components of KubeAI work).
-* How to contribute

 ## OpenAI API Compatibility